xdaybreakerx/SmallChop/readme.md

 # SmallChop

 SmallChop is a URL shortener built with Go, crafted for scalability and high performance.
+Designed to handle high traffic seamlessly, SmallChop offers fast and reliable URL shortening with a simple, containerized setup that's easy to deploy.

 Designed as a lightweight, containerized application, SmallChop leverages Docker and a microservice-oriented architecture to deliver quick, reliable URL shortening and redirection.
 It features a caching layer with Redis for ultra-fast access to frequently requested URLs, persistent storage with MongoDB, and a reverse proxy with Caddy for secure, seamless HTTPS access.